CHTC/chtc-website-source/_uw-research-computing/inter-submit.md

 universe = vanilla
 log = interactive.log

-# There is a bug in the current version of HTCondor that requires there to be an executable for the interactive job to work.
+# In the latest version of HTCondor on CHTC, interactive jobs require an executable.
-#   Choice of "hostname" was arbitrary.
+# If you do not have an existing executable, use a generic linux command like hostname as shown below.
 executable = /bin/hostname

 # change the name of the file to be the name of your source code